jonnopon/ProtoGL/README.md

     - Game (main object) (*lib/protogl-base/Game.js*)
         - Key detection system is a little off; likely will need replacing with an **input module** anyway
+        - Resize capability (will require adding the same to Renderer to redefine the glViewport)
+            - Maybe construct a Game with a minWidth and minHeight; below these being available in browser window size, alt displayed?

     - **New** Shapes - CREATE IN (*lib/protogl-base/shapes*)?????
 Depends how I play the Entity resructure I guess
         - part of entity system?
 Is a shape inherently a game object?
 Or are they generic concepts used by any other system?